 _

-Stroll through the old medieval fortress of Loches
+Strolling through the ancient medieval fortress of Loches

-I first recommend going for a walk in the old medieval fortress of Loches, one of the best-preserved in Europe, by passing through the Royal Gate.
-You can specifically visit the dungeon, the royal dwelling, and the Lansyer museum, which I talk about in more detail further down in the article.
-This part of the city is freely and openly accessible.
+First of all, I recommend going for a walk in the ancient medieval fortress of Loches, one of the best-preserved in Europe, by passing through the Royal Gate.
+You can visit the dungeon, the royal residence, and the Lansyer Museum, which I talk about in more detail below in the article.
+This upper part of the town is accessible for free and at your leisure, but it can be a bit complicated in terms of accessibility, because it is quite a steep climb.

-Also, don’t miss a stop at the Saint-Ours collegiate church, built in the 12th century, to admire the tomb of Agnès Sorel, a very beautiful alabaster effigy (free and open access all year round).
-The historical heart of this commercial town on the old road that connected Paris to Spain is also very well preserved and retains very beautiful architectural testaments.
+Also, don’t miss a stop at the Saint-Ours Collegiate Church, built in the 12th century, to admire the tomb of Agnès Sorel, a very beautiful alabaster recumbent statue (free access all year round).
+The historic core of this commercial town on the old road that connected Paris to Spain is also very well preserved and keeps some beautiful architectural testaments.

 _

-The Royal City is now the property of the Indre-et-Loire Departmental Council and is open to visitors.
-Its scenographic route allows you to discover 500 years of French history with tactile models, projections, video animations, sound milestones… With the entry ticket, you can visit the two following monuments: the dungeon and the royal dwelling.
+The Royal City is today the property of the Indre-et-Loire Departmental Council and is open to visitors.
+Its scenographic path allows you to discover 500 years of French history with tactile models, projections, video animations, audio milestones… The complex that makes up the Royal City consists of 3 poles: the defensive pole with the Dungeon, the residential pole with the Royal Residence, and the religious pole with the Collegiate Church.
+With the entry ticket, you can visit the following two monuments: the Dungeon and the Royal Residence (the Collegiate Church being accessible for free without a ticket).

 _